Rockbot Business Glossary

 | Contract vs. Subscription | What we agreed vs. what we're actually delivering |

-| Contracted vs. Consumed ARR | Promise vs. reality—especially in franchise deals |
+| Contracted vs. Consumed ARR | Promise vs. reality — especially in franchise deals |

 | Brand vs. Operator vs. Owner | Three different companies can be involved in one location |

-| Contracting Customer vs. Consuming Customer | Who signs vs. who uses—critical for franchise reporting |
+| Contracting Customer vs. Consuming Customer | Who signs vs. who uses — critical for franchise reporting |

-The business we do business with.
+Account — The business we do business with

-System of Record: Salesforce (primary), synced to NetSuite and Admin PlatformWhy It Matters
+System of Record: Salesforce (primary), synced to NetSuite and Admin Platform

 Account is the foundation of all customer metrics.
 When we count "customers," we count Accounts.
 When we measure customer health, retention, or lifetime value, we measure at the Account level.
 Getting this wrong inflates customer counts and distorts strategic decisions.